overview

-T-LOGI Fukuoka Island City is located on the only artificial island in Fukuoka City, surrounded by the sea and a container terminal.
-This facility was jointly developed by Tokyo Tatemono, Tokyu Land Corporation, The Nishinippon Shimbun, and Marubeni, and is the largest logistics warehouse facility in Kyushu, with a total floor area of approximately 131,000 m2.
-We participated in the project from the planning and basic concept of concept design, and were responsible for the design and construction of the employee lounge and approach, as well as the design of the facility's common areas.
+T-LOGI Fukuoka Island City is located on Fukuoka City's only artificial island, surrounded by the sea and a container terminal.
+This facility is the largest logistics warehouse in Kyushu, with a total floor area of approximately 45,000 tsubo (approximately 135,000 square meters), and was jointly developed by Tokyo Tatemono Co., Ltd., Tokyu Land Corporation, Nishinippon Shimbun Co., Ltd., and Marubeni Corporation.
+Our company participated from the planning of concept design concept and basic concept, and was in charge of the design and construction of the employee break room and approach, as well as the design of the facility's common areas.

-As this is a huge logistics facility with a total floor area of approximately 131,000 m2, the façade was concept design with an awareness of creating an approach that would be easy to enter.
-In addition, by taking functionality into consideration, we aimed to create an interior space on a human scale that would increase livability.
+Because it is a massive logistics facility with a total floor area of approximately 45,000 tsubo (about 135,000 square meters), we concept design the facade with an emphasis on creating an easily accessible approach.
+In addition, by considering functionality, we aimed to create a human-scale interior space that enhances livability.

-Starting from the planning stage, we created a concept that would allow the facility to blend into the local community.
+We started with the planning and development process, creating a concept that would allow the facility to blend seamlessly into the local community.

-Taking advantage of the location characteristics of Island City, the common areas are based on the concept of "T-LOGI SEAPORT," with the entrance positioned as the "deck," the common passage as the "terminal," the rest area as the "lido," and the toilets as the "cabin," creating a story.
-In terms of materials, in contrast to the inorganic warehouse space surrounded by concrete, we have used wood grain and other materials to create an organic space.
+Taking advantage of the unique location of Island City, the common areas were designed under the concept of "T-LOGI SEAPORT," with the entrance designated as the "deck," the common corridors as the "terminal," the rest area as the "lido," and the toilets as the "cabins," creating a narrative.
+In terms of materials, in contrast to the inorganic warehouse space surrounded by concrete, the space was finished with an organic feel using wood grain and other materials.

-The entrance, designated the "deck," is inspired by the image of a ship's sails and the night view of Island City seen from the deck.
-The shared corridor, designated the "terminal," is accented with a container-themed elevator hall and crane-themed lighting to reduce the sense of its total length of 130 meters.
-The rest area, designated the "lido," features walls that evoke the image of stacked containers and a large table with a ship motif, and uses mirrors to reduce the feeling of narrowness.
-The toilet, designated the "cabin," is a relaxing space with a wood-grain design and a distinctive circular mirror reminiscent of a ship's porthole.
+The entrance, designated as the "deck," is inspired by the sails of a ship and the night view of Island City visible from the deck.
+The common corridor, designated as the "terminal," is designed to feel less long than its total length of 130 meters, with container-motif elevator halls and crane-motif lighting as accents.
+The rest area, designated as the "lido," features walls resembling stacked containers and a large table with a ship motif, and uses mirrors to create a sense of spaciousness.
+The restroom, designated as the "cabin," is a calming space with a wood-grain finish and a distinctive circular mirror reminiscent of a ship's window.

-By adopting concept design that is characteristic of Island City and that is suited to a logistics facility located close to the container terminal, we aimed to differentiate it from other logistics facilities, increase the value of the facility, and increase employee attachment and satisfaction.
+By incorporating concept design that reflects the unique character of Island City and its proximity to a container terminal, we aimed to differentiate the facility from others, enhance its value, and increase employee loyalty and satisfaction.

 We have received many compliments from our tenants about the comfortable space.